qaware/qaware-blog-source/content/posts/protocurl-intro.md

     margin-bottom:1.2em"
     >
     <summary>Start the test server</summary>
-    In your macOS/Linux or Windows MinGW terminal, run:
+    In your macOS / Linux or Windows MinGW terminal, run:
     <code style="white-space:pre">

   # Clone the repository and enter the directory